SuperShadowPlay/SuperShadowPlay/README.md

 ## Fun Facts

-- I help run my school's Linux User Group
+- I was an officer in VCU's Linux User Group
 - I have a 1st degree blackbelt in Taekwondo
 - I'm an avid [Washington Capitals](https://www.nhl.com/capitals/) fan!

 <!---
 Maybe do this later?
-I feel like the main content is already long enough.
+The main content is already long enough.
 ## Tech Stack

 **Languages:**